 The big insurance companies know they have increased exposure when an 18-wheeler or a commercial vehicle has been involved in an accident.
 The minimum liability insurance policy on most tractor-trailers is $1 million.
 Many insurance companies often hire private investigators to film injured victims in the days, weeks, and even months following an 18-wheeler accident.

 Insurers often deny claims or only offer a minimal amount of compensation, so it is crucial to hire an experienced truck accident lawyer.
-Having an attorney take the lead on communications with the insurance carrier is just vital.
+Having a Fort Worth attorney take the lead on communications with the insurance carrier is just vital.

 Calling a lawyer as soon as possible is crucial because trucking companies will destroy or alter evidence as soon as they can to try to protect themselves.
 This evidence could change how much money a person is entitled to get.
 Contacting a lawyer as soon as possible following a collision allows them to take legal steps that will obligate the trucking company to preserve all evidence related to the case, such as electronic vehicle data and the black box, which could be critical to the outcome of the case.